MVURICE/KEAMON035_FTC2301_GROUPB_KEABETSWEMONTSHO_ITW9/Readme.md

 ## Credits
 The website was created by Keabetswe Maurice Monthso as part of their portfolio of front end development work.

-## License
-This website is licensed under the [insert type of license here].
-Please refer to the LICENSE file for more information.